 The difficulty of determining whether our metric system accurately corresponds with an unobservable target has been termed "the problem of nomic measurement" by Chang (2004).
 The worry is that, if the only way to access a construct is through measurement, we have no epistemic foundation on which to calibrate that measurement.
 One common coping strategy is to invoke a kind of robustness reasoning across multiple forms of measurement - even if none of them is independently calibratable, if they all give the same output, perhaps that is evidence that they are all accurate.
 But this strategy runs into another problem: one of quantity individuation identified by Tal (2019).
-Tal argues that, when multiple measurement procedures produce different outcomes, it is often underdetermined whether this is evidence for the inaccuracies of the procedures or that they actually measure different constructs.
+Tal argues that, when measurement procedures produce different outcomes, it is always underdetermined whether this is evidence for the inaccuracies of the procedures or that they actually measure different constructs.

 Both Chang and Tal reject a kind of measurement foundationalism whereby the (objectively-existing, stable) features of the measurement target serve as the foundation which informs the construction of the measuring instrument, which in turn dictates the interpretation of its results.
 RTM subscribes to this kind of foundationalism.
-So, as I shall argue below, do other existing measurement and validity theories.
+So, as I shall argue below, do most other popular measurement and validity theories.
 However, while I will end up rejecting this kind of foundationalism like Chang and Tal, I will not endorse coherentism like they do.
-Instead, I will propose a different kind of foundationalism that makes validity theory the foundation for measurement theory and avoids the abovementioned problems.
+Instead, I will propose a different kind of foundationalism that avoids the abovementioned problems.